Now Available! The Complete Home Makeover Guide Tailored Specifically for Those With ADHD.

 1. Keep Tasks Simple.

-Give your child simple short tasks, that they can easily manage without getting frustrated.
+Give your child simple, short tasks that they can easily manage without getting frustrated.
 Engage your child in simple sorting activities and other tasks.
 For example, ask them to gather all of the Barbie dolls and their clothes and sort them into 2 piles.
-They not only will learn from the process, but they are more likely to take ownership in maintaining it long term.

 2. A little praise goes a long way.

 Give your child plenty of positive reinforcement as they complete each task.
-Try to make the cleaning-up process fun, play music and take breaks if the job is a big one.
-Let your child know that you will celebrate a job well done when the bedroom is clean and organized, by doing something fun together.
+To get them on board and keep them engaged, try to make the cleaning-up process fun, play music and make a game out of it if possible.
+Let your child know that you both will celebrate a job well done when the bedroom is clean and organized, by doing something fun together.

-Young children can only stay focused for short periods of time so make sure you take plenty of breaks to give there young brains a rest.
+Young children can only stay focused for short periods of time, so make sure you take plenty of breaks to give their young brains a rest.

 3. Decide what to donate together.